Responsibility for health and safety

 Outcome of latest assessment: The conclusion of the most recent assessment (19.8.2018; previously 30.8.2017, 4.8.2016, 4.5.2015, 17.5.2014, 20.3.2013, etc) is that the existing precautions, training, equipment, monitoring, etc are adequate to ensure that exposure to potentially hazardous substances is as low as is reasonably practicable.

 In particular, any substances that can be removed from use have been and those that remain are essential for the provision of safe and effective dental care.
 Where substitutions are possible, they have been made.
 Potentially hazardous substances are safely stored, including compressed gases.
-Mechanical ventilation is in use in both surgeries and in the staff room and systems are tested weekly.
+Mechanical ventilation is in use in both surgeries and in the staff room, office and washrooms and systems are tested weekly.
 Careful hand hygiene practice is a good control measure – there are dedicated hand hygiene stations in each treatment room, these are used routinely in infection control processes and personnel undergo induction training and bi-annual training in hand hygiene.
 Regular cleaning of the surgeries (as part of our infection control processes) and of the entire practice environment serve as a control measure against possible infection.
 Storage facilities are adequate – all potentially hazardous supplies are stored safely.
 Eye-wash and an eye-bath are available in the staff room, together with a fully stocked first aid kit, including dressings.
 Appropriate fire extinguishers are available in the work areas.
 A spillage procedure is set out in the Infection Control Policy (qv) and appropriate chemicals are available to deal with spillages.
 Face masks, eye protection, vinyl gloves, heavy-duty gloves and plastic aprons are in routine use and provide ample protection from the materials we use in our workplace aswell as the potential transmission of infection.

 The most potentially hazardous chemical we use is mercury and staff are monitored to ensure they are not exposed to unacceptable levels; also, mercury handling has been changed to make it safer (ie switch to encapsulated system) and mercury amalgam use will cease from 2010.
 We ceased using mercury in 2010, which had previously been potentially the most hazardous chemical in use.